 The Infinitesimal Point — Opening To Realms of Inner Light

 “This calls for a motionless, still gazing ahead right in front of the center of the two eyes in the inner dark void that is seen upon closing our eyes gently.
 The art of gazing in the inner dark vastness that the currents of consciousness present in the two eyes, meet at a Point, so the gaze gets fixed in a Point, has to be learnt from an accomplished Guru and practiced regularly with utmost faith and sincerity.
 It must be noted here that Sants warn strictly against any kind of imagining of the presence of a Point within.
 Whenever the two currents meet, a bright Point is automatically seen — it does not have to be imagined or visualized.
 Whenever this happens, breathing adjusts automatically.
 Awareness of own body and surroundings is lost even as the meditator is fully alert and conscious internally.
 Ascension or transcendence is a direct corollary of concentration, collection of attention.
 As a result, thus, of awareness shrinking completely into an absolute Point, the ‘jiva’ or ‘Surat’ (non-liberated individual soul that is combined with the mind, etc…) pierces through or transcends the gross sphere, and ascends into the astral sphere where countless varieties of Sounds called Anahad (‘ana’ meaning ‘no’, and ‘had’ meaning limit or boundary) Nada (Sounds) are heard.
-Brilliant lights, innumerable worlds, stars, moon, sun, advanced souls, etc…., etc…. are seen by the practitioner, who has become completely oblivious of, or has left behind the gross universe (that his physical body exists in).
+Brilliant lights, innumerable worlds, stars, moon, sun, advanced souls, etc…., etc…. are seen by the practitioner, who has become completely oblivious of, or has left behind the gross universe (that his physical body exists in) behind.
 The soul keeps flying in the inner sky like a bird, sighting all the magnificent scenes.
 Hence Bindu Dhyan or the Yoga of Light is also known as the ‘vihangam marg’ (vihangam means ‘bird’, and marg means ‘path’).
-The perceiver becomes indescribably enthralled, ecstatic by the mesmerizing sights.
+The perceiver becomes indescribably enthralled, ecstatic by the mesmerising sights.
 But he has to move on, resisting these temptations, and rise still further to accomplish his ultimate Goal, which is Self-Realization or God-Realization.”

 — From the Preamble of, Yoga of Inner Light and Sound, by Swami Achyutanand, translated by Pravesh K. Singh